 FXCM clients need to set up secure access to the platform when they register an account.
 Clients trading a minimum of £500,000 monthly can also enhance security further by registering for a virtual private server.

 Overall, we’re quite impressed by the service offered by FXCM.
 We’re particularly fond of the high levels of education available to clients and the useful Demo Account feature.
 Consumers looking to trade forex and CFDs across a variety of asset sectors could be well advised to register with FXCM.

-FXCM accepts traders from Australia, Thailand, United Kingdom, South Africa, Singapore, Hong Kong, India, France, Germany, Norway, Sweden, Italy, Denmark, United Arab Emirates, Saudi Arabia, Kuwait, Luxembourg, Qatar and most other countries.
+FXCM accepts traders from Australia, United Kingdom, South Africa, France, Germany, Sweden, Italy, Denmark, Kuwait, Luxembourg and most other countries.